mwwojcik/airline-reservation-system/readme.md

 **Check in**

  The user can perform an automatic check-in.
 It is possible not earlier than 10 hours before the departure time .
  This option is available in a Customer Profile.
+During the check-in process a boarding card is generated.
+After generating it is available from Customer
+  Profile.

 **Customer Satisfaction Surveys**